© 2013 Steve Campsall

 Examine each comma

-A very common error and poor style is to use a comma instead of a full stop to end a sentence.
+A very common error and poor style - because it prevents your reader from reading your work as you actually wanted - is to use a comma instead of a full stop to end a sentence.
 This makes two or more stylish, short and crisp sentences into one long, drawn out and boring sentence!
-Always end each sentence with a full stop - or a semi-colon if you know how to use this punctuation mark.
+It's called 'comma splicing' and it creates 'run-on' sentences and the effect is deadening.
+Always end each sentence with a full stop - or, if the two sentences are closely linked, use a semi-colon.

 Look at every apostrophe

-Apostrophes are only ever used for two reasons.
-But so many students fail to use them effectively.
-If two words are squeezed together into one and a letter is missed out in the process, show where the letter was by inserting an apostrophe.
-So should not becomes shouldn't
+Apostrophes are only ever used for two reasons - and yet many students fail to use them effectively.
+If two words are slurred into one, and a letter is missed out in the process, we need to write in a way that shows where the letter was 'slurred' or missed, and we do this by inserting an apostrophe.
+So 'should not' becomes shouldn't

 And when one of two nouns belong to the other, show which one possesses which by adding apostrophe+s to its end.
 So the school's entrance is correct because the entrance is 'possessed by the school, also Alan's book shows a similar possession.